 As I said before, Anafiotika is like an island in the middle of the Greek capital.
 It’s one of my favorite places to visit in Athens!

 Wandering through the maze of Anafiotika

 While my parents mostly stayed on the main streets, visiting nice little Orthodox Churches, we chose a different path.
-(Might also be because Mathieu kept asking me why the Orthodox Christians feel the need to make their churches so crammed.)
+(Might also be because Mathieu kept asking me why the Orthodox Christians feel the need to make their churches so cramped.)

 The two of us took a left or a right on all the stairs we found.
 Some of them took us to wonderful narrow streets between houses.
 Others, however, turned out to be dead ends leading to somebody’s doorstep.

-Beer O’clock at The Old Tavern of Psaras
+Beer O’clock at the Old Tavern of Psaras

 Once we found them, we all looked for a place to have a drink, as it was Beer O’Clock.
 Well, that’s the name my mom gave to the break we had around noon, to have a refreshing drink in the shade, before lunch.

 It wasn’t always drinking beer, however.
 This time, only Mathieu and my dad went for beers.
 I chose a lemonade and my mom took a fancy frappé.